 The right side has a power button that embeds a fingerprint scanner for securing the phone, and volume control just above the power key.
 The fingerprint scanner is physical, unlike the one we see beneath the display, however, it would be great if the scanner is under the display since the phone uses an AMOLED screen.

-For the SIM, you will find a hybrid tray on the left side that carries dual 5G SIM slots with dual standby, microSD card slot is on the SIM2 which means you will have to remove the second SIM in order to use the microSD card.
+For the SIM, you will find a hybrid tray on the left side that carries dual SIM slots with 5G functionality, and dual standby, the microSD card slot is on the SIM2 which means you will have to remove the second SIM in order to use the microSD card.
 The phone supports 11 5G bands globally.

 Here’s our unboxing, first impressions, and features overview of the Samsung Galaxy M52 5G smartphone on our YouTube channel.